 What is interesting is that the people who seemed to be sensitive to the difference were only patients with certain types of hypothyroidism (congenital hypothyroidism in this case).

 What this tells us is that not all patients are equally responsive to all types of thyroid medications (which shouldn’t come as a surprise).

-This is a potentially big issue because most physicians, when prescribing medications, often recommend the cheaper generic alternatives to the name brand medications.
+This is a potentially big issue because most physicians, when prescribing medications, often recommend cheaper generic alternatives to name-brand medications.

 To further complicate this, some pharmacists can even alter medications given to patients for insurance and cost purposes.

 While this may be a strategy for saving money it may not be the best strategy when it comes to the symptomatic management of patients with hypothyroidism!